 If you are planning to do a road trip through Portugal, the Douro Valley is definitely a must to include in your itinerary!

 Why the Douro Valley?

 We might sound a bit biased because currently it is where we live, but think that there should be really good reasons for Angelina be moving here (other than Pedro, of course :P)

 Portugal is known abroad mostly because of the stunning beaches in Algarve, and the small streets and yellow trams of Lisbon.
 However, we are glad, that during last years Porto, our city, is getting more and more popular.

 How to Get There?

 It is possible to get to the upper Douro by train or by cruise boat and it is also an amazing experience, but if you prefer traveling on your own rhythm and find less known places in the Douro International Park, we definitely recommend going by car.

-Miranda do Douro
+1. Miranda do Douro

 Our starting point to explore the beautiful Douro region was Miranda do Douro.
 It is 300 km away from Porto, so roughly 3h driving.

 The next day in the morning we headed to the first viewpoint with very easy access – just next to the cathedral!
 Here you can already see Spain on the other side of the river.

 Miranda area is also the best place in Portugal to enjoy a massive steak – posta mirandesa.
 The quality of meat is crazy!
 We got ours in São Pedro restaurant and mmmm… it was awesome!

 It is just 11 km away from Miranda, the access to it is quite easy, but it’s better to have good shoes to be able to climb the rock safely.

 Luckily, we were alone at this viewpoint and managed to enjoy all the beauty of the moment in this impressive place.

-Fraga do Puio Viewpoint, Picote village
+3. Fraga do Puio Viewpoint

 Just 8,5 km away from Freixiosa you will find one more breathtaking view in Picote village called Fraga do Puio viewpoint (miradouro da Fraga do Puio).

 Recently, there was built a nice terrace with a glass floor.
 The feeling of stepping on it is indescribable, but if you are afraid of heights, it’s not the best option.

 This viewpoint gives you a unique perspective of the Douro river “bending”.
 It reminded us of the famous Horseshoe Bend in Arizona, but better accessible and more affordable 🙂

-Bemposta Dam Viewpoint
+4. Bemposta Dam Viewpoint

 It was also our sleeping spot that night, that’s how we spent our first night in the wild with our Benny!
 We found it on Park4Night free app, which turned out to be a real lifesaver for #vanlife adventures.

 If you are traveling by car and you don’t want to go back to Miranda do Douro, a good spot to find accommodation in that area is Freixo de Espada à Cinta.

 It has a tiny parking spot and a small information board, but it is not very visible, so don’t miss it!

 That day we wanted to relax a bit and decided to stop at the Congida river beach.
 It is just 16 km from the Colado viewpoint and 4 km from Freixo de Espada à Cinta.